BRENT BOOKWALTER

 DRONES AND PLANES, 16 YEARS OLD

-During covid, I couldn't fly my planes because all of the public fields were closed.
+During COVID, I couldn't fly my planes because all public fields were closed.
 Since I had an endless amount of free time I began researching how to build a drone.
 A couple of weeks later I bought the necessary parts to fabricate a drone.
 Within the time of only a day and a half, I had finished my masterpiece.
-After Covid I dove into building gas RC Planes.
-The building process was somewhat like the foam board planes except I used wood instead.
-Flying them was drastically different.
-U
+I ended up building two different types of drones a year or two after my first.
+One was an extremely small drone with a diameter of four inches so I could fly it inside and in very small spaces.
+The final drone I built was a 6S Lipo version of my first one.
+The 6S version allowed me to travel up to speeds reaching 125mph.
+After Covid I dove into building gas RC Planes as well.
+The building process was similar to the foam board planes.
+Transitioning to gas-powered planes was a challenging new experience because their engines responded differently from the electric ones I had previously flown.
+The gas engines provided increased speed meaning I needed to be more careful with my controller stick movements.

 Experience